larpon/QtFirebase/README.md

 Please see comments and usecases in the [QtFirebaseExample](https://github.com/Larpon/QtFirebaseExample) project

 # Support
-Possible ways of getting support:
+Possible ways of getting support
 * Open an [issue](https://github.com/Larpon/QtFirebase/issues)

 Possible ways of giving support